2019–20 Manchester United F.C. season: Matches

 United returned to action after the second international break with a home game against arch-rivals Liverpool.
 Marcus Rashford opened the scoring after a VAR check, as Victor Lindelöf was ruled not to have fouled Divock Origi.
 The VAR was used again to check a goal scored by Sadio Mané, which appeared to have come off his arm, and was eventually ruled out for handball.
 Liverpool did manage to find an equaliser through substitute Adam Lallana in the 85th minute to secure a vital point for both teams.
 The result meant that United ended Liverpool's winning streak at 18 games.
 On 27 October 2019, Scott McTominay netted United's recordbreaking 2,000th Premier League goal in a 3–1 victory against Norwich City at Carrow Road.
 Rashford had a penalty saved by Tim Krul a few minutes later, but scored on United's next attack to put them 2–0 up with less than half an hour played.
 United were awarded a second penalty for a handball by Todd Cantwell, but despite a change of taker, Krul was able to make another save from Martial.
 Like Rashford, Martial made amends later by scoring United's third goal.
 Onel Hernández scored a consolation goal for Norwich City in the 88th minute.

 To begin November, United made the trip to Bournemouth, where former United striker Joshua King scored on the stroke of half-time to give Bournemouth a 1–0 win.
 The result dropped United down to 10th position in the league table and gave Bournemouth their first win since September 2019.
 United's next home match before the third international break of the season was against Brighton & Hove Albion, where goals from Andreas Pereira (his first of the season), Scott McTominay and Marcus Rashford helped United to a 3–1 win.
 The second goal was initially given as an own goal by Davy Pröpper, but was later awarded to McTominay.
-After draws against Sheffield United – which saw Brandon Williams scoring his first senior goal and Mason Greenwood scoring his first Premier League goal – and Aston Villa – saved by Victor Lindelöf's first goal of the season, United won 2–1 against previous season's top four finishers Tottenham Hotspur and champions Manchester City.
+United drew against Sheffield United in a game which saw Brandon Williams scoring his first senior goal and Mason Greenwood scoring his first Premier League goal, and Aston Villa, in which Victor Lindelöf scored his first goal of the season, On 4 December, United beat Tottenham Hotspur 2–1 through a Marcus Rashford brace.
+Three days later, they faced last season's champions Manchester City in the Manchester derby at the Etihad Stadium.
+Twenty minutes into the first half, United were awarded a penalty, which Rashford converted; five minutes later, Anthony Martial made the scoreline 2–0.
+Despite a goal for City by Nicolás Otamendi late into the second half, United emerged victorious.
 A draw against Everton was followed by defeat at Watford.
 Victories against Newcastle United and Burnley brought the club's decade to a close.